juansamdphd/JuanSA-website/content/home/about.md

 # List your academic interests.
 [interests]
-  interests = [
-​    "Neurodevelopment",
-​    "Synapses and network connectivity",
-​    "Neuroregeneration and endogenous repair mechanisms" ]
+  interests = ["Neurodevelopment", "Synapses and network connectivity", "Neuroregeneration and endogenous repair mechanisms"]
 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "PhD in Neuroscience"